-What is the Johari Window model and how to use it?
+What is the Johari Window model?

 Written by Esteban Tristan, Corporate Safety Director

 But let’s face it – some of us have better self-awareness than others.
-I bet that right now, you can easily think of someone you know who has no clue that they act in a certain way (e.g., forgetful, picky, loud) even though everybody else around them seems to know it.
+I bet that right now, you can easily think of someone you know who has no clue that they act in a certain way (e.g., forgetful, picky, loud) even though everybody around them seems to know it.
 We often refer to these as ‘blind spots.’
 These are the things about ourselves that others can see, but we do not.

 Now, let’s take the opposite of a blind spot – the things we know about ourselves, but no one else (or only those closest to us) really knows about us.
 We all have parts of our lives that we prefer to keep private for various reasons, so these remain ‘hidden’ from others.

-Johari Window
+The four quadrants of Johari Window

 Known to selfNot known to self